Given that most soaps are harsh, and rosacea skin is super sensitive, you might be wondering if there’s such a thing as “the best soap for rosacea.”

 Milk and Honey Baby Soap: unscented soap that features sunflower oil, coconut oil, palm oil, goat milk, extra virgin olive oil, shea butter, cocoa butter and honey.

 Sea Buckthorn & Tea Tree Soap: the reviews for this soap indicate that it’s been beneficial for people with rosacea.
-The main ingredients include coconut oil, palm oil, sunflower oil, sea buckthorn oil, green tea, turmeric, licorice root powder and tea tree oil.
+The main ingredients include coconut oil, palm oil, sunflower oil, sea buckthorn oil, green tea, turmeric, licorice root powder and tea tree oil (which can be helpful for acne).

 2. Garden Path Homemade Soap